mher/flower/README.rst

 API
 ---

-Flower API enables to manage the cluster via HTTP `REST API`.
+The Flower API lets you manage the cluster over HTTP.

 For example you can grow a worker's pool by: ::